 - If hospice care is provided in your home or another facility where you reside (such as if you live in a nursing home), then room and board costs will not be covered

-- If you are given prescription medication or other medication for symptom control or pain relief while you’re at home, you may have to pay a copayment of no more than $5 per medication.
+- If you are given a prescription or other medication for symptom control or pain relief while at home, you may have to pay a copayment of no more than $5 per medication.
 In some rare cases, medications are not covered by Medicare; if this is the case, your hospice provider can check to see if the medication is covered by your Medicare Part D prescription drug plan

 - If you receive inpatient respite care, you may have to pay five percent of the Medicare-approved amount

 To make sure that you qualify for the maximum home health care benefits through Medicare, it is important to be signed up for both Medicare Part A and Medicare Part B. If you have both, the following things will be covered:

 - Speech-language pathology services

 - Intermittent or part-time home health services from a home health aide